links-field/cubepress/docs/guide/autoflow.md

 We've also provided a selection of **popular Autoflow templates** at the bottom of the page, to facilitate a seamless experience and help you kickstart your automation journey with ease.

 ## Create
-Click "create" button or use a template to start creation.
+Click "+ Autoflow" button or use a template to start creating an autoflow.

 ### 1. Event Trigger & Condition